America's Voice En Español »

 From these two simple benefits, Dreamers were able to make enormous strides.
 DACA status also allowed Dreamers to legally drive and travel within the U.S. The ability to legally work unleashed academic and career opportunities.
 As a result, 69 percent of Dreamers who obtained DACA secured a job with higher pay, 56 percent moved to a job with better working conditions, 65 percent purchased their first car, and 16 percent purchased their first home.

-DACA did not create a path to legal permanent status or citizenship, however, and in September 2017, Donald Trump rescinded the program.
-This means that by early 2020, all 800,000 Dreamers who have enjoyed DACA status for the last five years will one by one lose work authorization and again placed in danger of deportation.
+DACA did not create a path to legal permanent status or citizenship, however, and in September 2017, Donald Trump tried to rescind the program.
+Courts have blocked Trump’s move for now, but in November 2019, the Supreme Court will hear oral arguments on whether Trump is allowed to dismantle DACA or not.
+Ultimately, it may take an act of Congress to protect Dreamers from deportation.
 Learn more about the end of DACA and the fight for the Dream Act here.

 Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) was a policy created by the Obama Administration which would have granted status to certain undocumented immigrants who have lived in the U.S. since 2010 and have children who are U.S. citizens or LPRs (also known as “green card” holders).
 DAPA is not legal status, but in this case would have come with a three-year, renewable work permit and some protection from deportation.